upstash/claps/README.md

 | `apiPath?`    | `string`                    | `/api/claps` |
 | `iconClap?`   | `null, React.ReactElement`  |              |
 | `iconReply?`  | `null, React.ReactElement`  |              |

+> Url of the page is being used as the key/identity to keep the claps count.
+You
+> can override this giving the `key` attribute.

 ### 5. Create API